 How to tell if you have a clogged drain

 Whenever your air conditioning system runs, water should drip from the AC condensate line.
 To check for any issues with your condensate drain, you first need to find it.
 The condensate drain is the white, plastic PVC pipe located outside your home near the compressor.
 Once you find the condensate drain, if no water is dripping from it, the drain might be clogged and you will need to clean the AC line.

-How to Clean an AC Drain Line Using Vinegar in 4 Steps
+How to Clean the AC Drain Line with Vinegar

 Even if your condensate line is blocked, fixing the problem is easy.
 All you need are a few extra minutes, a little elbow grease, and some distilled vinegar.

-Step 4.
-Check and clean your drain lines once a month to keep your condensate line free of algae buildup.
+- Check and clean AC drain lines once a month to keep your condensate line free of algae buildup.